 - Contact the airline through its website.
 Don’t even bother whining at the airport, because the workers there are used to hearing complaints all day long.
 You won’t get sympathy from them.
 Another options is ranting on the airline’s Twitter/Facebook.

 - Tell the truth.
 Be honest.
 Don’t exaggerate.
 Just calmly tell them what happened and be polite when you do so.

 - Express your disappointment.
 Conclude it by saying how extremely disappointed you are.
 You may wish to ask “how are you going to make this right?”
 That’s a statement that directly asks for action, not just a canned apology.

 #7.
 Take longer routes when flying

-Since most airlines give you 1 award mile for every 1 mile flown, one strategy to earn more is to take longer flights – those with a layover off the beaten path or even multiple layovers.
+Some airlines give you 1 award mile for every mile flown (although legacy carriers are gradually shifting to a model based on money spent rather than distance).
+If your airline still rewards you for miles flown, one strategy to earn more is to take longer flights – those with a layover off the beaten path or even multiple layovers.

-The reason I highly advise against this is because simply put, it’s not worth your time.
+The reason I highly advise against this is because it’s not worth your time.
 Case in point…

 #8.
 Take out a mortgage

 Okay, obviously I’m not saying you should take out a mortgage just to get a free plane ticket!
 However if you happen to be in the process of taking out a mortgage, than you might as well score some free miles in the process.
 Here’s an example: